Kerulis/NGU-scripts/README.md

 * Q: I get a ``TypeError: cannot unpack non-iterable NoneType object`` error from ``pixel_search()``.

-This error will also occur if you lock the computer screen, or if Windows put your monitors to sleep due to power settings.
+This error will occur if you lock the computer screen, or if Windows put your monitors to sleep due to power settings.
 See answer above if you're using DisplayPort.
 This can also happen on big monitors, as the search area might be too little.
 Try changing the script to ```pixel_search(coords.TOP_LEFT_COLOR, 0, 0, 2000, 1000)``` instead.
 Note that reducing Firefox windows size can make this search area be out of bounds and throw an error.

 * Q: I get a ``pywintypes.error: (0, 'GetPixel', 'No error message is available')`` error.